Sci-fi fantasy movies like The Matrix often use Greek and Roman mythology as a mind-bending technique, none more so than in The Matrix.

 13. John Wick (2014) – Greek Mythology

-Technically this isn’t a sci-fi movie but it has to be fantasy, because no one could do this and live.
+Technically this isn’t a sci-fi movie, but it has to be fantasy because no one could do what John Wick did and live.

-In this movie John Wick comes across Charon the Concierge at the New York Continental Hotel, which seems to be the home base of the criminal underworld.
+In this movie, John Wick comes across Charon the Concierge at the New York Continental Hotel, which seems to be the home base of the criminal underworld.

-He charged everyone an entrance fee, which in those days was a single obolos coin.
+He charged everyone an entrance fee for his service, which in those days was a single obol coin.
 This coin was often placed in the mouth of a corpse upon burial.
-This is a proven fact.
+It is a proven fact.

 John Wick 2 then confirms that both movies are linked to Greek and Roman mythology.

-In John Wick 2 you can clearly see a statue of Poseidon (Neptune) holding up his three-pronged trident in the company of the other Olympians.
+In John Wick 2, there is a statue of Poseidon (Neptune) holding up his three-pronged trident in the company of the other Olympians.

 14. Westworld (1973) – Greek Mythology

 You need to watch this great movie as it is one of the best sci-fi movies of all time.